rkimbers/GPT-SentimentTrader/README.md

 GPT-SentimentTrader leverages a number of Python packages:

-OpenAI's GPT for sentiment analysis
+- OpenAI's GPT for sentiment analysis
-Alpaca's API for executing trades
+- Alpaca's API for executing trades
-NLTK for Natural Language Processing
+- Alpha Vantage's API for finance utilities.
+I use the '75 requests/min' tier currently
-BeautifulSoup and requests for fetching and parsing web articles Contributing
+- BeautifulSoup and Requests for fetching and parsing web articles

 ## Contributions
 Contributions to GPT-SentimentTrader are welcome!
 If you'd like to contribute, please fork the repository and make changes as you'd like.

 Pull requests are warmly welcomed.

 If you have any questions or need further clarification about the bot, feel free to open an issue to discuss what you would like to change or add.

 ## License

-GPT-SentimentTrader is licensed under the [MIT License](/LICENSE).
+The GPT-SentimentTrader application is licensed under the [MIT License](/LICENSE).

+**University of Texas,
+Please accept me as a transfer🤘**